mmarashan/google-billingclient-wrapper/README.md

 [![](https://jitpack.io/v/mmarashan/google-billingclient-wrapper.svg)](https://jitpack.io/#mmarashan/google-billingclient-wrapper)
 ____
-Wrapper for a Google Billing Client library that simplifies in-app payments for purchases and subscriptions At start face with [Google Play Billing Library guides](https://developer.android.com/google/play/billing/integrate)
+Wrapper for a Google Billing Client library to simplify in-app payments for purchases and subscriptions At start face with [Google Play Billing Library guides](https://developer.android.com/google/play/billing/integrate)

-### Advantages
+### Advantage
-1. Coroutines SharedFlow-based api for collect updates about in-app products and payment results
+1. Coroutines SharedFlow-based API for collecting updates about in-app products and payment results
-2. Launch payment flow from your data-layer.
-You no longer need to bring payments dependencies to your Activity
+2. Launch a payment flow from your data layer.
+There is no more need to bring payments dependencies to your Activity
-3. You also have link to active BillingClient from original library for extending and customisation
+3. You also have a link to active BillingClient from the original library for extending and customization

 ### Add the dependency
 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add this JitPack repository to your build file Add it to your root build.gradle at the end of repositories:
 ```
     allprojects {
         repositories {